IMG_0764CElevitchA

 • Get exposed to new vegetables and new ways of cooking

-• Usually get to visit the farm at least once a season
+• Usually have an opportunity to visit the farm at least once a season

 • Develop a relationship with the farmer who grows your food and learn more about how food is grown